transistor75/helloWorld3_TF/README.md

 # helloWorld3_TF
-this project is aimed to show how to use tensorflow lite on microcontroller (XinaBox CW02 board)
+this project is aimed to show how to use TensorFlow lite on microcontroller (XinaBox CW02 board)

 download the project, open it with arduino ide and download the code into the microcontroller